TITLE Groundskeeper Apprentice

 6.a.
 Learns to identify common woody plants by type and by common name for purposes of record keeping, communication, and accuracy in performing work.

 6.b.
-Becomes proficiently skilled in the operation of tools, equipment, and machinery associated with planting, watering, pruning, fertilizing, planting, removing, and disposing of woody plants (such as pruners, loppers, pruning saws, chain saws, stump grinders, chippers, dump trucks, bucket truck, and others).
+Becomes proficiently skilled in the operation of tools, equipment, and Machinery associated with planting, watering, pruning, fertilizing, planting, removing, and disposing of woody plants (such as pruners, loppers, pruning saws, stump grinders, dump trucks, and others).

 6.c.
 Becomes semi-skilled in using proper techniques of planting, watering, pruning, fertilizing, removing, and disposing of woody plants.

 7. HERBACEOUS PLANT CARE-Learns to recognize maintenance needs of perennials, annuals, and herbaceous plantings.

 7.a.
 Learns to identify common herbaceous plants.